amankumar100/How-to-use/Github Desktop.md

 It will automatically open vs code with all datas of the cloned repository.

-### Step 11: Since in this repository, all python codes are in a folder named standard lib, so I will create a new python file under this folder named fibonacci.py
+### Step 11: Since in this repository, all python codes are in a folder named standard-lib, so I will create a new python file under this folder named fibonacci.py

 ![3](https://github.com/user-attachments/assets/434bcd00-a80c-41f7-913b-bf879f0063b0)